Generic Name: Codeine Oral Solution (KOE deen)

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

-- Do not change the dose or stop codeine oral solution.
-Talk with the doctor.
+- Do not change the dose or stop codeine oral solution without talking with the doctor.

 What are some side effects that I need to call my doctor about right away?